 Through a central online hub and strategic partnerships that deliver practical support alongside creative and career development opportunities, we aim to ensure that truthful reporting endures and that momentum towards a dignified and just peace continues to grow.

-Ukrainian participation will help define needs, shape priorities and guide decision making.
+PRESS is not being set up for Ukrainian media producers, it is being created with them.
+Ukraine participation will help define needs, shape priorities and guide decision making.
 We invite Ukrainian organisations and individuals both at home and across the diaspora to get involved.

-Most importantly: if you need support please reach out to us.
+Most importantly, if you need support please reach out to us.

-PRESS invites British organisations, groups and individuals to partner in direct support of Ukrainian media producers at the front line of truth including journalists, photographers, videographers, filmmakers, bloggers, writers, artists and independent creators.
+PRESS invites British organisations, groups and individuals to partner in direct support of Ukrainian media producers at the front line of truth, including journalists, photographers, videographers, filmmakers, bloggers, writers, artists and independent creators.

 We manage every aspect of our partnerships, from coordination to delivery, making participation straightforward, efficient and truly transparent.